Former Office Administrator and Secretary to District Attorney for the 15th Judicial District Pleads Guilty to Bribery Charges

 For additional details regarding Haynes’ guilty plea, see attached a copy of the Plea Agreement.

-The case is being investigated by lead agent Doug Herman, with the Federal Bureau of Investigation, and is being prosecuted by Assistant United States Attorney John Luke Walker.
+The case is being investigated by lead agent Doug Herman with the FBI and is being prosecuted by Assistant U.S. Attorney John Luke Walker.